wobh/wobh.github.io/_posts/2013-11-10-POODCL-07-roles-mixins-templates.md

 However, Metz also argues that having "wide and shallow" class heirarchy is easier for humans to reason about.
 But surely, there are problem domains complex enough to all but require it.
-With that restriction, we might find ourselve creating arane, strangely named classes which only serve the template pattern, while all our functionality gets segmented into modules which get distributed over the pattern.
+With that restriction, we might find ourselve creating arcane, strangely named classes which only serve the template pattern, while all our functionality gets segmented into modules which get distributed over the pattern.
 This could be easy enough to reason about, but it seems